ballerina-platform/nballerina/docs/subset02.md

 * Standard Library
    * Argument for `io:println` has type `any` not just `int`

-## Deviations

-* Stack overflow is undefined behaviour, rather than resulting in a panic

 ## Implemented spec changes since 2021R1

 * [#814](https://github.com/ballerina-platform/ballerina-spec/issues/814) - improved typing rules for `==` and `!=`